Where could our graduate program take you?

 - employment reference checks and background checking.

-Each year we receive a large number of applications for our graduate program and we endeavour to update you promptly on your application’s progress.
-Generally, you will hear back from us within a week of each recruitment stage.
-We target selecting our graduates within two months of the application close date.
+We receive a large number of applications for our graduate program each year, and we endeavour to update you promptly on your application’s progress.
+We target selecting our graduates within 2 months of the application close date.

-- Tell us about any community or voluntary work experience you have done.
+- Make sure you include any community or voluntary work experience you have done.

 - Make sure your references are relevant to your most recent work experience or voluntary work.